 Let’s take a deep dive at this.
 ASB President is Arianna Edezna.
 ASB Vice President is Isabel Rea.
 Senior Class President is Brenda Calderon.
 AVID Class President is Kailene Villegas.
-Key Club, the largest club on campus with an estimated membership of 60 students is led by junior, Sara Hernandez.
-And it continues.
+Key Club, the largest club on campus with an estimated membership of 60 students, is led by Sara Hernandez, junior.

 Leadership, the organization responsible for all of the school events and activities, consists of 24 students, 7 of them being boys.